zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{e^{-i k(\omega) r}}{r} \mathcal{S_e} (\bm{r}, \bm{n_i}, \omega) \bm{E_i}(0, \bm{n_i}, \omega).
 $$

 In general, the scattering tensor depends on the position of the observation point relative to the scatterer.
-However, if the observation point is very far away, we can utilize the far-field expression of the Green function (cf. Equations 13.16 and 14.5) to write
+However, if the observation point is very far away, we can utilize the far-field expression of the Green function (c.f.
+Equations 13.12, 14.3, and 14.5) to write

 $$ \tag{15.5}
 \begin{aligned}